-The air feels thick as I inhale.
-The glowing stick that Mia holds is the only source for light.
+The air presses down on my lungs, thick with an unsettling weight, as if the very earth above is aware of our presence.
+Each breath is slow, laboured, filled with a dusty stillness that carries the scent of something long forgotten.
+The glowing stick that Mia holds is the only source of light.
 We walk around the stone cave slab for a few feet to establish an idea of how stable we are underneath who knows how much weight in sand.

 "The slab looks like it's part of something bigger."
 She slams her foot against the stone slab a couple of times.